-The night sky is one of the joys of a winter in Wales.
-While much of the UK and Europe is blighted by light pollution, in Wales there are hundreds of places to experience the natural wonders above under dark skies.
+While much of the UK and Europe is blighted by light pollution, in Wales there are hundreds of places to experience our natural wonders under dark skies.
 Some of them are obvious; Wales now has a network of International Dark Sky Reserves and Dark Sky Parks that astronomers have singled out as world-beating places to go stargazing.
 However, there are hundreds of other places, from small and accessible Dark Sky Discovery Sites to Areas of Outstanding Natural Beauty.

 Llanelian Community Centre, Llanelian